Curious about the history of the Old Idaho Penitentiary or planning a visit? Check here for the answers to the site’s most frequently asked questions.

 Please visit our Field Trips page for more information, then call the Old Idaho Penitentiary staff at (208) 334-2844 to schedule a field trip.

-The Old Idaho Penitentiary Gift Shop is open during regular hours and most special events!
+The Old Idaho Penitentiary Gift Shop is open during regular hours and most special events.
+Our Online Store is now open with shipping and free curbside pickup options available!

 Note: Only Raymond Snowden was executed in the Gallows Room.